Seer has transformed hospital-based testing into a comfortable, patient-centered experience at home.

 Home-based testing spared 24,963 inpatient hospital days in 2020

 In a hospital, every minute counts.
 When it comes to hospital beds, every bed that can be spared to someone who really needs it can be a matter of life or death.
-This was especially evident when it came to the height of the COVID-19 pandemic in Australia.
+This was especially evident when it came to the height of the COVID-19 pandemic.
 Epilepsy monitoring units were closed nation-wide in order to save beds for those who would require critical care.

 People on waitlists for inpatient monitoring were delayed further in their diagnostic journeys.
 Seer offered the healthcare community an opportunity to ensure people were not delaying diagnosis and treatment.